Best mountain bike helmets 2024 – top-rated head protection for trail, XC and enduro

 The Centric uses a more aero design than some mountain bike helmets, so it is at home on road bikes, too.
 In addition to the shape, the Centric features MIPS technology to protect against any falls.
 You'll notice the large vents on the helmet too, which will keep your head nice and cool during all-out efforts.

-Our reviewer found it extraordinarily airy, light and comfortable.
-The fit system is easy to adjust, and that fixed-length strap arrangement around the ears is a bonus rather than an inconvenience.
-Because it’s fixed, it never goes out of alignment, and the unobtrusive triangle buckle sits flat.
-And while the super-slender MIPS/cushioning system looks fragile we've found it holds up just fine.
+We found it super-airy, light and comfortable, with the fit system really easy to adjust.
+The straps are fixed-length around the ears, but we found this a bonus as it means the helmet never goes out of alignment, and the unobtrusive triangle buckle sits flat.
+And while the MIPS/cushioning system may look slender and fragile we found it holds up just fine.

 For more details, check out our full review of the Scott Centric Plus.